NillionNetwork/nillion-docs/blog/2025-10-01-understanding-nildb-encryption.md

 ```

 👉 In practice, you’ll mix both.
 Public data (like a username) stays plaintext for performance and usability.
-Private data (like phone numbers, addresses, or IDs) should be encrypted to ensure NilDB never sees the real values.
+Private data (like phone numbers, addresses, or IDs) should be encrypted to ensure nilDB never sees the real values.

 ---